phax/peppol-commons/README.md

     * Fixed OSGI ServiceProvider configuration
     * Updated to ph-commons 9.1.0
 * v6.1.0 - 2018-05-04 (#StarWarsDay release)
-    * Reworked internal PEPPOL document type identifier representation (API incompatibility; deleted `OpenPeppolDocumentTypeIdentifierParts`)
+    * Reworked internal Peppol document type identifier representation (API incompatibility; deleted `OpenPeppolDocumentTypeIdentifierParts`)
-    * The new official PEPPOL code lists were integrated.
+    * The new official Peppol code lists were integrated.
 Therefore `EPredefinedIdentifierIssuingAgency` was replaced with `EPredefinedParticipantIdentifierScheme` and `IdentifierIssuingAgencyManager` was renamed to `ParticipantIdentifierSchemeManager`
     * The document types were removed from the predefined process identifiers
     * The shortcut constants of the predefined process identifiers were slightly changed (the final "0" was removed, so `BIS1A_V20` is now `BIS1A_V2`)
 * v6.0.4 - 2018-04-13